jamestcorley/jamestcorley.github.io/_posts/2025-08-24-Portfolio-Website.md

 ---

 I spent the better part of the day creating this website.
-I was thinking of creating it months ago, but life and work pushed it to the back.
-Now that I’m certified in Security+ and Network+, I decided to create this dedicated space to showcase my work and support my career growth.
+I was thinking of creating it months ago.
+Now that I’m certified in Security+ and Network+, I decided to create this dedicated space to support my career growth and show my work.

-This was my first time using GitHub Pages, so I had to learn how everything fits together.
-Most of the process involved getting comfortable with front matter and templating inside Markdown files but it's all straightforward having grown up working with HTML and CSS and using Markdown in the Obisidian app for notetaking.
+This was my first time using GitHub Pages, so I had to learn how the pieces fits together.
+Most of the process involved getting comfortable with front matter and templating inside Markdown files but it's all straightforward.

-Still it was interesting to see how powerful a static site can be.
+It was interesting to see how powerful a static site can be.

 Setting this up was a good reminder that learning by doing is the best way to grow.